 Other highlights include the Hall of Ocean Life, with its famed 10-ton blue whale replica hanging from the ceiling; the Hall of Planet Earth with its humongous (and disturbing) interactive media wall about climate change; and the Spitzer Hall of Human Origins, an extraordinarily persuasive argument for the theory of evolution.
-The dazzling Hall of Minerals, another must-see, with its Fabergé-carved gems and the largest star sapphire in the world, reopened in 2019, with a new design to celebrate the museum’s 150th anniversary.
+The dazzling Hall of Minerals, another must-see, with its Fabergé-carved gems and the largest star sapphire in the world, reopened recently with a new design to celebrate the museum’s 150th anniversary.
 You’ll also want to save time for the Rose Center for Earth and Space, a monumental 120-foot-high glass box enveloping a colossal sphere, which is the virtual reality theater, the Hayden Planetarium.
 The planetarium’s stellar (sorry, I couldn’t resist) space show is narrated by astrophysicist Neil deGrasse Tyson, former host of PBS’s Cosmos and the director of the planetarium.
 When you first enter the museum, be sure to get a timed ticket to a planetarium show—they’re terrific.

 Some tips for improving your visit:

 - Timing: Because the museum is so popular with school groups, it’s difficult to predict when the museum will be crowded.
 In general, attendance is in inverse proportion to the weather: When it’s lovely outside, the crowds will be sparse within.
 When it’s blustery or rainy. watch out.
 Weekdays tend to be less crowded than weekends.

 - An overview tour: First-time visitors should consider taking one of the guided introductory tours that begin at 15 minutes past the hour throughout the day.
 Led by highly knowledgeable and well-spoken volunteer guides (they take classes for 6 months), tours vary by guide and will often hit different highlights of the museum.